Engine Coolant Testing

 Using an antifreeze hydrometer.

-Antifreeze hydrometers quickly indicate the freezing and boiling points of an engine's coolant.
+Antifreeze hydrometers quickly indicate an engine's coolant's freezing and boiling points.
 There's a label attached to each side of the tester's see-through body.
-One side shows the coolant boiling point, and the other side shows the freezing point.
+One side shows the coolant boiling point, and the other shows the freezing point.

 Antifreeze tester hydrometer

-Look for a reading of -34° F on the freeze point side and a reading of 265° F on the boiling point side of the tester.
+Look for a reading of -34° F on the freeze point side and 265° F on the boiling point side of the tester.
 The see-through body of a hydrometer is handy for inspecting the condition of the coolant, looking for rust and contaminants.